bfmalone/BH-1450/pages/project.md

 "This is a course about books: beautiful books, ugly books, old books, new books.
 We will learn how and why books were made at different times and places, and we will also meet some of the people who made the books and think about the people who might have read the books.
 We will focus on the book as a cultural object—that is, a physical thing whose physicality matters and which can give us insight into the culture that created it."

 ## Project Bibliography
+* “Bindings Designers in PBO: Biographies and Examples.”
+Publishers’ bindings online. https://bindings.lib.ua.edu/designers2.html.
 * “Burn and Company (London): Organisations: Ra Collection: Royal Academy of Arts.”
 Royal Academy of Arts. https://www.royalacademy.org.uk/art-artists/organisation/burn-and-company-london.
 * Glaister, Geoffrey Ashall.
 Encyclopedia of the Book.
 New Castle, DE: Oak Knoll Press, 2001.
 * Heritage, Barbara, and Ruth-Ellen St Onge.
 “Bindings.”
 Essay.
 In Building the Book from the Ancient World to the Present Day.
 How Manuscript, Printed, and Digital Texts Are Made, 161–235.
 Ann Arbor, MI: Legacy Press, 2022.
+* “Maurice Prendergast.”
+Smithsonian American Art Museum. https://americanart.si.edu/artist/maurice-prendergast-3875.
 * Minsky, Richard.
 The Art of American Book Covers: 1875-1930.
 New York, NY: George Braziller, 2013.
-* Raven, James, and Marie-Françoise Cachin.
-“Industrialization.”
-Essay.
-In The Oxford Illustrated History of the Book, 281–308.
-Oxford, United Kingdom: Oxford University Press, 2022.
 * Suarez, Michael Felix, H. R. Woudhuysen, and David Pearson.
 “Bookbinding.”
 Essay.
 In The Book: A Global History, 245–57.
 Oxford University Press, 2013.

 ## Creator